telerik/xaml-docs/controls/radgridview/rows/selected-row-background.md

 ---
-title: Selected Row Background
-page_title: Selected Row Background
+title: SelectedBackground and MouseOverBackground
+page_title: SelectedBackground and MouseOverBackground
-description: RadGridView provides support for changing the background of its selected row through SelectedBackground property.
+description: RadGridView provides support for changing the background of its selected row through SelectedBackground property and the MouseOver Background through the MouseOverBackground property.
 slug: radgridview-rows-selected-background
-tags: selected,row,background
+tags: selected,row,background, mouseover
 published: True
 position: 4
 ---

-# Selected Row Background
+# SelectedBackground and MouseOverBackground

+The __GridViewRow__ element exposes properties which allow you to change the default brush used for its selected and mouseover states.
+Those are __SelectedBackground__ and __MouseOverBackground__.

+## SelectedBackground

 RadGridView has a default Brush for its selection on a row level depending on the given theme.
 For example, the visual appearance of the selected row in the Office2016 theme would be as shown below.